More Diagnoses, Please

 • Women with ADHD obsessively monitor symptoms

-• Worry about being judged for taking meds
+• ADHD pregnant folks worry about being judged for taking meds

-• Often label themselves as a "bad mom" before their baby has even arrived
+• They often label themselves as a "bad mom" before their baby has even arrived

 The "Normal Pregnancy" Comparison Trap

-We scroll social media and see those serene pregnancy photos—the glowing woman with the perfect baby bump, the organic smoothie, the peaceful meditation practice.
+We scroll social media and see those serene pregnancy photos.
+You know, the glowing woman with the perfect baby bump, the perfect nursery, the organic smoothie, the peaceful meditation practice.

 Meanwhile, we can barely remember to take our prenatal vitamins.